-Below are tips to protect your pet during this winter’s cold.
+Here are some tips to protect your pet during this winter’s cold weather:

 If letting your pet out into the yard for a potty break, it is always best to stand by the door and call them back inside immediately after they’ve finished.
 Standing by the door until your pet is ready to come back inside can limit the risk of be¬coming distracted by something else going on inside the house and accidentally leav¬ing them out in the cold for too long.
 It is also best to limit the amount of time spent on walks during the cold winter months in order to avoid over-exposure to frigid tempera¬tures.
 Walks should be just long enough for your pet to use the restroom.